Summary of Decameron tales: Fourth tale (I, 4)

 Dioneo, who has acquired the reputation of the most bawdy of the storytellers, narrates this tale.

 A young monk seduces a young woman and is secretly observed by an elder abbot.
-However, he knows that he has been seen, he leaves her on pretense of finishing a task.
+Realizing he has been seen, he leaves her on pretense of finishing a task.
 He gives the key to his room to the abbot, who then goes to seduce the girl himself.
-The monk hid and watched all of this, and uses the knowledge to avoid punishment.
-The monk and the abbot quickly rush the woman out of the monastery, but often bring her back in.
+The monk hides, watches all of this, and uses the knowledge to avoid punishment.
+The monk and the abbot quickly rush the woman out of the monastery but often bring her back in.

 The earliest surviving source for this anti-clerical tale is found in Cento Novelle Antiche, an Italian compilation of short stories from the end of the 13th century.
 Boccaccio could have possibly also taken the tale from a French fabliau, "L'Evesque qui benit sa maitresse" ("The bishop who blesses his mistress").